Introduction to English Law and Systems

-As with all programmes at Salford Business School, the modules studied throughout the course are career-focused and industry-relevant, designed around the current needs of employers and the law profession.
-Preparing students for career success is a priority at Salford Business School and we place great emphasis on the development your professional skills.
-You will have the opportunity to shadow working lawyers and judges, practise your learning during a year’s work placement and develop your client care skills by helping people looking for support from our legal advice schemes.
+We also place great emphasis on the development of your professional skills; you will have the opportunity to shadow working lawyers and judges, practise your learning during a year’s work placement and develop your client care skills by helping people looking for support from our legal advice schemes.
 In this way, you learn to put your academic knowledge into practice.

 - Benefit from close links with the legal sector including mini pupillage and judicial shadowing opportunities

 - Practise your professional skills through a range of out-of-the classroom schemes and activities